cannomaly/my-bots/README.md

 - **.id_model**:
   Queries the current OpenAI model in use and responds in the user’s DM.

-## 4. ZeZe - Personal Announcement Discord Bot
+## 4. ZeZe - Announcement Discord Bot

-*ZeZe is my personal Discord bot.
-It's also the name of my middle son's French bulldog.*
+*ZeZe is an announcement discord bot.*

 A powerful and feature-rich Discord bot tailored for server administrators to manage and send announcements in a streamlined and organized way.
 It includes features for scheduling announcements, urgent notifications, and logging past messages.